ye-kyaw-thu/kKg-Myanmar-Keyboard/README-English.md

  In the above figure, Ja is indicating that current keyboard layout is using "Japanese".

+ ### Uninstallation for Installation Method (1)

- *If you want to switch back to Ubuntu default Myanmar keyboard layout, change filename mm.default to mm.*
+ If you want to switch back to Ubuntu default Myanmar keyboard layout, change filename mm.default to mm.

+* Note: Your future upgrade relating to xkb package will return back to default mm keyboard.

 ### Installation Method (2)
 If you want to add kKg keyboard as a new keyboard layout in your X Windows: